 Here are some examples on how you can define and explore your data to help understand every persona in customer service:

-- Method of contacting support — Whether it’s by phone, email, chat, social media, your app, or website, a customer’s first point of engagement when contacting support is a strong differentiator between the different personas.
+- Method of contacting support: whether it’s by phone, email, chat, social media, your app, or website, a customer’s first point of engagement when contacting support is a strong differentiator between the different types of personas.
 Different personas will prefer different channels.

-The more information you have, and the more accurate your analysis, the more insight you will gain into predicting the needs of every persona in customer service.
+The more information you have, and the more accurate your analysis, the more insight you will gain into predicting the needs of every customer service persona.

-One of the most important aspects of personas is understanding how they’re already supported.
+One of the most important aspects when defining how to use customer service personas is understanding how they’re already supported.
 That means collecting data about support patterns and history.
-For each engagement you need to gather as much information as you can:
+For each engagement you need to gather as much information as you can, for instance:

-- The path to resolution and final fix
+- the path to resolution and final fix, and

 By combining customer data with support patterns you can come up with powerful insights about your customers and their needs.
 This lets you deliver a more responsive, personalized, and successful support experience.

-Here are two major areas to focus in when it comes to personalizing your customer support processes.
+Here are two major areas to focus on when it comes to personalizing your customer support processes.

 - What solutions and resources are best for the customer in a given situation?
-While some customers respond well to advanced technologies (such as visual support or chatbots) others may not.
+While some call center personas respond well to advanced technologies (such as visual support or chatbots), others may not.
 While some customers like advanced self-service options, others may prefer a live agent.

 Remember Sarah, the university student?
-Here’s how you could support her.
+Here’s how to use customer personas to support her.